How to Combine Cells in Excel?

 Top Methods to Combine Cells in Excel

 Let’s understand the working of Combine cells in excel with the below methods.
-You can combine cells in a very simple and easy way to excel.

 Example #1: Add Spaces to Combined Text